 Stuckmeyers Corn Maze & Pumpkin Patch

-Thies Farm creates a popular Pumkinland attraction each October.
-Pumpkinland features an impressive straw bale play area with structures, tunnels, and photo ops They have three different locations, one in St. Louis, one in St. Charles, and one in Maryland Heights.
+Thies Farm creates a popular Pumkinland attraction each October at their Maryland Heights location.
+Pumpkinland features an impressive straw bale play area with structures, tunnels, and photo ops.
 General admission includes access to the whole Pumpkinland play area, farm animals, corn maze and wagon ride.
 Concessions, face painting, pumpkin decorating, pony rides and a corn cannon are available on weekends only for an extra charge.
-Reservations are required this year due to COVID.

 Patches on the Illinois Side

 Located in Worden, Boonie’s offers a wide variety of activities.
-Not only is there a pumpkin patch, but they also have a barrel train, farm animals, corn maze, giant slide, pumpkin cannon, and more.
+Not only is there a pumpkin patch, but they also have a barrel train, farm animals, bounce pillow, baby animals, zipline, trike track, photo-ops, corn maze, giant slide, pumpkin cannon, food and drinks, and more.
 Their location is also pet friendly.
-Hours are Fri-Sun 9 a.m.-5 p.m.
-Admission is $9.95 if purchased online in advance or $12.95 on site.

 Country Kids Pumpkin Patch